-The Timer2 interface consists of four MMRS: T2LD, T2VAL, T2CLRI, and T2CON.
-T2LD and T2VAL are 32-bit registers and hold 32-bit unsigned integers.
-T2VAL is a read only register.
-T2CLRI is an 8-bit register.
-Writing any value to this register clears the Timer2 interrupt.
-T2CON is a configuration MMR and is described in Table 55.
+The Timer2 interface consists of four MMRS.

+- T2LD and T2VAL are 32-bit registers and hold 32-bit unsigned integers.
+T2VAL is a read only register. - T2CLRI is an 8-bit register.
+Writing any value to this register clears the Timer2 interrupt. - T2CON is a configuration MMR and is described in Table 54.

-Function: This 32-bit register holds the 32-bit value that is loaded into the counter.
+Function: T2LD is a 32-bit register that holds the 32-bit

+value that is loaded into the counter.